magna-z/ansible-role-rabbitmq/README.md

 rabbitmq
 ---

-Configure and run RabbitMQ from docker image as systemd.service.
+Configure and run vanila RabbitMQ from Docker image as systemd.service.

 ### Links: